When & Where

 What you can do next

-Morley College offers a wide range of courses at all levels of ability.
-We recommend you attend at least 2 terms on the beginner course before moving on to various mixed level courses.
-Students can also look to progress onto certificated Part or full time Ceramics or 3D courses such as BETC, BA degree or MA postgraduate courses.
-Your tutor is also happy to advise in setting up your own studio.
-Some students move on to setting up their own ceramic practice and exhibiting in open studio / house weekends and local and national craft fairs and galleries.
+Morley College offers a wide range of non-accredited courses at all levels of ability, as well as a certified HND Ceramics course.
+Students can also look to progress onto other part or full time Ceramics or 3D courses such as BETC, BA degree or MA postgraduate courses.
+Your tutor is also happy to advise you in setting up your own studio.
+After several years of study many students progress to setting up their own ceramic practice and exhibiting in open studio / house weekends and local and national craft fairs.